deeplearning4j/deeplearning4j/quickstart.md

 You must first have Maven installed. ([See details here](http://nd4j.org/getstarted.html#maven).)

+Please use the latest version of the examples, which you will find in Maven.
+We are currently on 0.0.3.3.x.

 Include an [ND4J](http://nd4j.org/) backend in this dependency in your deeplearning4j pom.xml file:

      <dependency>